sassoftware/sas-trustworthy-ai-life-cycle/website/docs/README.md

 ## Contributing
-Maintainers are accepting patches and contributions to this project.
-Please read CONTRIBUTING.md for details about submitting contributions.
+Maintainers are accepting patches and contributions to this project. read CONTRIBUTING.md for details about submitting contributions.